 KoPT tableau expected to roll down Rajpath on Republic Day

-In a first in India's maritime history, the Kolkata Port Trust is likely to showcase its tableau during the Republic Day parade, sources said, giving people, who were earlier sore over the rejection of the Bengal government's proposal for January 26, a reason to cheer.
+For the first time in the Republic Day parade, the Kolkata Port Trust is likely to showcase its tableau during the event, sources said, giving people, who were earlier sore over the rejection of the Bengal government's proposal for January 26, a reason to cheer.
 Earlier in the month, the defence ministry had rejected West Bengal's tableau proposal, without citing any specific reason.

 A statement by the ministry said the proposal was rejected after an expert committee examined it in two rounds of meeting.
 The KoPT tableau, under the aegis of the Union Ministry of Shipping, will display the riverine port's rich history, its mechanized transformation and unique features, a source privy to the development said.